Suyimu/WRV2/README.md

-# Raformer: Redundancy-Aware Transformer for Video Wire Inpainting
+# **Raformer: Redundancy-Aware Transformer for Video Wire Inpainting**

+We are excited to announce that the Raformer model code is now publicly available for testing.
+Additionally, the pre-trained model is provided.
+The full training code will be released within one week after the paper is officially published.

 Welcome to the official repository for the Raformer project.
 This innovative model is engineered to address the challenge of removing wires from video sequences, showcasing its capabilities through extensive testing on our Wire Removal Video Dataset 2 (WRV2).

-# Wire Removal Video Datasets 2 (WRV2)
+# **Wire Removal Video Datasets 2 (WRV2)**

 The WRV2 dataset is meticulously assembled to support developing and evaluating video inpainting algorithms aimed specifically at wire removal.
 This challenging task is critical for enhancing visual aesthetics in various scenes.

 **To download the WRV2 dataset**, please visit this [download link](https://pan.quark.cn/s/63522988eedf).